Home Tutorials Training Consulting Books Company Contact us

 The asIterable method can be used to get an Iterable of an event’s property.

-Let’s take the example where we listened to the UIEvents.ElementContainer.TOPIC_CHILDREN event and checked the new position.
+Let’s take the example where we listened for the UIEvents.ElementContainer.TOPIC_CHILDREN event and checked the new position.

-This sample lacks in case we add more than one child to the MPartStack, so that we have the UIEvents.EventTypes.ADD_MANY event type.
-In this case nothing would be printed to the system out, because we have a list in the EventTags.NEW_VALUE property rather than an MPart.
+This example fails when we add more than one child to the MPartStack, which results in the UIEvents.EventTypes.ADD_MANY event type.
+In this case, nothing would be printed to System.out, because we have a list in the EventTags.NEW_VALUE property rather than an MPart.

 @Inject